 Jan Collins-Eaglin, Associate Dean of Students, provides general academic advising and support for first and second year students (including status changes such as leaves, withdrawals, and readmissions, and working with students on academic probation).
 She coordinates tutoring and academic support for students, faculty advising workshops, and training for on-call staff, and serves as the College’s Disability Coordinator.
 She also supervises the Women’s Union, and serves as one of the College’s Grievance Officers.

-Daren Mooko, associate dean of students for student development and leadership, provides general academic advising and support for third and fourth year students (including status changes such as leaves, withdrawals, and readmissions, and working with students on academic probation).
+Daren Mooko, associate dean of students and college Title IX coordinator, provides general academic advising and support for third and fourth year students (including status changes such as leaves, withdrawals, and readmissions, and working with students on academic probation).
 He advises the all-student judiciary council (J-Board), oversees student academic and leadership prizes, and coordinates student leadership programs and orientation programs.
 He also supervises the Director of the Asian American Resource Center and the coordinator of the Queer Resource Center.
 Dean Mooko serves as the editor for the Student Handbook, and as one of the College’s Grievance Officers.